jundalisay/spblist/content/en/research/hermes/_index.md

 ---
-title: "The Kybalion (Hermes Follower)"
+title: "The Kybalion"
-heading: Unenlightened
+heading: Hermes is Enlightened, but this interpretation is Unenlightened
-# date: 2022-07-14
+# date: 2022-07-14  (Hermes Follower)
 weight: 38
 description: "Hermetic Teachings"
 image: /covers/kybalion.jpg